-Area Priorities Teaching and Learning Change the look of learning throughout the College Further develop greater adaptation for individual students in the Junior School.
-Junior School staff to receive further professional development in Multi-lit to supplement the Learning Enrichment programme Further implement the NSW Syllabus for HSIE in the Junior School.
-Further develop the Voyager Tennis Partnership for elite tennis students.
-Continue innovative use of technology tools throughout the College.
-Further utilise feedback through Educator Impact 360 to inform learning across the whole College Trial the introduction of an electronic diary for all students Continue to implement flexible teaching programmes to accommodate students with professional engagements - in particular, Matilda the Musical Library to introduce new opportunities and technical resources investigating ways of accessing information.
-Continue implementation of NSW BOSTES Syllabuses incorporating the Australian Curriculum Stages 2, 3, 4, 5 and 6.
-Enhance Study Skills with introduction of Elevate programmes Student Welfare Staff Welfare Staff Child Protection Training - Online Explore the possibility of further extending the College elite sport offering into Asia Introduce Winning Edge seminars for senior students to enhance pastoral care programmes Review Home Stay policies and procedures Implement the introduction of Boardingware to facilitate supervision of boarders Review WHS procedures Facilities and Resources Change the look of learning spaces throughout the College Further upgrade of Parent Portal.
-Review Critical Incident Management Procedures.
-Review evacuation procedures Complete the building of new boarding facilities and students take up residency Fit out the boarding house to give a homely feel and provide residents with their needs Hold Official Opening of the boarding house to be know as Markham House
+Area Priorities Status Teaching and Change the look of learning throughout the College Ongoing Learning Further develop greater adaptation for individual students in the Junior School.
+Ongoing Junior School staff to receive further professional development in Multi-lit to supplement the Learning Enrichment programme Achieved Further implement the NSW Syllabus for HSIE in the Junior School Achieved and ongoing Further develop the Voyager Tennis Partnership for elite tennis students.
+Achieved and ongoing Continue innovative use of technology tools throughout the College.
+Achieved and ongoing Further utilise feedback through Educator Impact 360 to inform learning across the whole College Achieved and ongoing Trial the introduction of an electronic diary for all students Achieved Continue to implement flexible teaching programmes to accommodate students with professional engagements - in particular, Matilda the Musical Achieved and ongoing Library to introduce new opportunities and technical resources investigating ways of accessing information.
+Achieved and ongoing Continue implementation of NSW BOSTES Syllabuses incorporating the Australian Curriculum Stages 2, 3, 4, 5 and 6.
+Achieved and ongoing Enhance Study Skills with introduction of Elevate programs Achieved Student and Staff Welfare Staff Child Protection Training - Online Achieved and ongoing Explore the possibility of further extending the College elite sport offering into Asia Deferred Introduce Winning Edge seminars for senior students to enhance pastoral care programs Achieved Review Home Stay policies and procedures Achieved Implement the use of Boardingware to facilitate supervision of boarders Achieved and ongoing Review WHS procedures Achieved Facilities and Change the look of learning spaces throughout the College Ongoing resources Further upgrade of Parent Portal.
+Ongoing Review Critical Incident Management Procedures Not Achieved Review evacuation procedures Achieved and ongoing Complete the building of new boarding facilities and students take up residency Achieved Fit out the boarding house to give a homely feel and provide Achieved

+residents with their needs

+Hold Official Opening of the boarding house to be know as Achieved

+Markham House